Ohio State vs. North Carolina Predictions & Picks - Women's NCAA Tournament Second Round

 Ohio State Schedule Analysis

+- The Buckeyes' signature win of the season came in a 79-75 victory versus the No. 2 Indiana Hoosiers on March 4.

-- Ohio State has six wins versus Quadrant 2 teams, tied for the 22nd-most in Division 1.
+- Ohio State has tied for the 22nd-most Quadrant 2 wins in the nation (six).

 Ohio State 2022-23 Best Wins